 The light switch system in this unit is incredibly confusing and for a long time my kitchen light would only turn on if the hall lights were on.
 To correct this annoyance I switched the hall lights for smart bulbs and connected them to the Google Nest Mini.

-And speaking of the talking home technology: I hesitated for some time and Lucy chewed up the cables but now I’ve given into the smart tech (makes for a great cooking assistant) and found what is called a ‘backpack’ plug for the Google mini so there are no more loose cords.
-My other piece of favorite tech is a Sonos speaker, also connected to the smart devices.
+And speaking of the talking home technology: I hesitated for some time and Lucy chewed up the cables but now I’ve given into the smart tech (which makes for a great cooking assistant) and found what is called a ‘backpack’ plug for the Google mini so there are no more loose cords.
+My other piece of favorite tech is a Sonos speaker, also connected to smart devices.
 I have the Sonos One and this little guy can get pretty loud so be careful with the bass, you might upset the neighbors (speaking from experience).

 My relationship with plants is often challenging.
 They are moody, at times don’t like the environment and perhaps I just don’t have a green thumb.
 But I will keep trying, just not with the fiddle figs because that relationship cannot be resurrected.
 I talk to them, negotiate watering schedules, and move them around with the hopes they might like the space a few meters away better.
 Sometimes it’s exhausting, other times it’s a fairly therapeutic procrastination technique.

 Favourite local home-related services